 Are there babies available for adoption through the Department of Family Services?

 Children waiting for adoption are typically school age.

 What kinds of appointments should I expect with my foster child and how often?

 Foster children usually have many appointments when entering foster care.
 These could be medical, educational, counseling appointments, as well as visits with their birth parents.
 Foster parents are required to provide transportation and participate in these appointments.
 If a foster parent is unable to do this, they need to identify a suitable person approved by DFS in their place.

 Who can baby sit foster children?
 Are daycare services available to Foster Parents?

 Foster children can be babysat by other licensed foster families or by individuals approved by the child’s DFS Caseworker.
-Daycare assistance is available through E.O.B. to foster parents on a sliding scale during typical business/work hours.
+Daycare assistance is available through Urban League to foster parents on a sliding scale during typical business/work hours.
 Foster parents must apply for this service once a child is placed in their home.